tobyweston/blog/source/_posts/2012-03-28-never-assert-against-exception-messages.markdown

 * Define a general handling approach for each boundary (the _how_ to handle)
 * Application specific exception subclasses should be _specialised_.
 * Exceptions are objects too; think OO.
-* Never rethrow an exception verbatim.
+* Never catch an exception and rethrow verbatim.
 * However, if required, do _translate_ an exception into another _only_ at the boundaries.

-Happy coding!
+Remember though, there is no spoon.
+Feel free to discard these "rules" if they don't apply.
+You may have different constraints or you may just know better.

+--- what about internal boundaries --- logically distincy context (see DDD bounded contenxts